Bookings now available in:-

 A personalised approach will be taken to tailor the treatment to your needs.

-An initial appointment will take an hour and a half, subsequent appointments should be one hour but shorter appointments are available to fit in with your busy life.
+An initial appointment will take an hour+, subsequent appointments should be one hour but shorter appointments are available to fit in with your busy life.

 Will reflexology help me?